Conway's spiral and a discrete G\"omb\"oc with 21 point masses: Introduction.

-If a rigid body has one single stable position then we call it \emph{mono-stable}, and this property was probably first explored by Archimedes as he developed his famous design for ships \cite{Archimedes}.
-Mono-stability might also be of advantage for rigid bodies under gravity, supported on a rigid (frictionless) surface, as it facilitates self-righting.
+\begin{definition} Polyhedral solids in equilibrium classes $(1,U)^E$ are called \emph{monostable} \cite{balancing}.
+We denote the smallest number of faces among all monostable, convex, homogeneous polyhedra by $F^S$ and we denote the smallest number of vertices among all monostable, convex, homogeneous polyhedra by $V^S$. \end{definition}

-Beyond these applications, mono-stable bodies have also attracted considerable mathematical interest.
-In particular, in case of convex polyhedra with homogeneous mass distribution, it is still unclear what are the minimal numbers $F^S, V^S$ of faces and vertices necessary to achieve mono-stability.
-Conway and Guy in 1967 \cite{Conway} offered the first upper bound by describing such an object with $F=19$ faces and $V=34$ vertices.
-The Conway-Guy construction was improved by Bezdek \cite{Bezdek} to $(F,V)=(18,18)$ and later by Reshetov \cite{Reshetov} to $(F,V)=(14,24)$.
-The mentioned values of $F$ and $V$ define the best known \emph{upper bounds} for a mono-stable polyhedron, so we have $F^S \leq 14 , V^S \leq 18$.
-Even less is known about the lower bounds: the only known result is due to Conway \cite{Dawson} who proved that a homogeneous tetrahedra have at least two stable equilibria, from which $F^S, V^S \geq 5$ follows.
+While monostable, homogeneous polyhedra have attracted considerable mathematical interest, $F^S$ and $V^S$ are not known.
+On the other hand, some bounds do exist.
+In 1967, Conway and Guy \cite{Conway} offered the first upper bound for $F^S$ and $V^S$ by describing such an object with $F=19$ faces and $V=34$ vertices to which we henceforth refer as the \emph{Conway-Guy polyhedron}.
+The face and vertex numbers associated with the Conway-Guy polyhedron were improved by Bezdek \cite{Bezdek} to $(18,18)^C$ and later by Reshetov \cite{Reshetov} to $(14,24)^C$.
+These values of $F$ and $V$ determine the best known \emph{upper bounds} for a homogeneous monostable polyhedron, so we have $F^S \leq 14 , V^S \leq 18$.
+Even less is known about the lower bounds: the only known result is due to Conway \cite{Dawson} who proved that each homogeneous tetrahedron has at least two stable equilibria, from which $F^S, V^S \geq 5$ follows.